mahmoud-f95/mahmoud-f95/README.md

 ## :wave: Hi there!
 I'm Mahmoud, A forme chemical engineer who became passionate about data and data science.
 I'm currently a data analyst and pursuing my dream of becomin a data scientist.
-Here I share my works,my learning tutorials, blog posts and more..
+Here I share my works, my learning tutorials, blog posts and more..

 ## 📫: How to reach me
 :e-mail: mahmoudfahmy640@gmail.com\